-B.1 Introduction
+A.1 Introduction

-Although Shoalhaven has historically been an affordable area, sustained trends affecting the LGA over the medium-term combined with the short-term impacts of the Covid-19 pandemic have steadily decreased housing affordability for current and future residents.
+Although Shoalhaven has historically been an affordable area, sustained trends affecting the LGA over the medium-term, combined with the short-term impacts of the COVID-19 pandemic, have steadily decreased housing affordability for current and future residents.

-Generally speaking, Shoalhaven's residents can be divided into two broad categories, being couples (with or expecting children) looking for larger apartments, detached dwellings and townhouses, and elderly, couples without children and younger persons looking for more affordable, smaller dwellings such as one and two bedroom apartments and townhouses.
+Generally speaking, Shoalhaven's residents can be divided into two broad categories: couples (with or expecting children) looking for larger apartments, detached dwellings and townhouses; and elderly persons, couples without children and younger persons looking for more affordable, smaller dwellings such as one- and two-bedroom apartments and townhouses.
 Development undertaken by the private market has mainly catered to the first group, delivering the majority of new dwellings in the LGA as detached housing.
-This trend has been somewhat replicated by the Government as the majority of social and affordable housing in the LGA are larger detached dwellings catered to families, with three bedroom social housing cottages exceeding the current demand.
-For the second group however, especially those on very low and low incomes, their preferred housing choice is underrepresented within the LGA.
-Unit completions have remained low for a number of years leading to a chronic undersupply of new, available rentals as many of the existing rentals are already under long-term lease.
-In the first quarter of 2023, there were less than 10 new rental bonds signed for 1 bedroom apartments and only 35 new bonds signed for 2 bedroom apartments.
+This trend has been somewhat replicated by the government, as the majority of social and affordable housing in the LGA comprises larger detached dwellings catered to families, with three-bedroom social housing cottages exceeding the current demand.
+For the second group, however, especially those on very low and low incomes, preferred housing choices are underrepresented within the LGA.
+Unit completions have remained low for a number of years, leading to a chronic undersupply of new, available rentals, as many existing rentals are already under long-term lease.
+In the first quarter of 2023, there were fewer than 10 new rental bonds signed for 1-bedroom apartments and only 35 new bonds signed for 2-bedroom apartments.

-B.2 People
+A.2 People

-Owing to its unique culture and natural environment, the Shoalhaven LGA has proved an attractive destination for new residents and is adept at retaining existing ones, with an average population growth of 1.2% per year from 2006 compared to the Regional NSW average of 0.9%.
-From 2023, Shoalhaven's population growth is expected to spike to 1.7% in 2026 before calming to an average growth of 0.8% in the years to 2051.
+Owing to its unique culture and natural environment, the Shoalhaven LGA has proved an attractive destination for new residents and has retained existing ones, with an average population growth of 1.2% per year from 2006 compared to the Regional NSW average of 0.9%.
+From 2023, Shoalhaven's population growth is expected to spike to 1.7% in 2026, before calming to an average growth of 0.8% in the years to 2051.